davisjustinw/burnbucket/DEV_LOG.md

 ## Pause Mon May 27 19:59:52 PDT 2019
 ## Unpause Wed May 29 20:32:56 PDT 2019

 - protect bucket from non-users
-- edit, show views and routes
+- bucket edit, show views and routes

+## Committed

+## Pause Wed May 29 21:52:16 PDT 2019
+## Unpause Thu May 30 19:55:32 PDT 2019

+- entry model and migration
+- Add entry edit on edit bucket page
+- Add entry list to show bucket page
+- Add edit button to show bucket page
+- Add entry new to edit bucket page

 # Backlog